raystack/optimus/docs/guides/create-a-job.md

-# Using Opctl to create a Job
+# Using Optimus to create a Job

 A Job is the fundamental execution unit of an Optimus data pipeline.
 It can be scheduled, configured and is always mapped to a single transformation type